Harris and Trump Rally in Battleground States in Final Campaign Push

 Trump spoke for about one minute during the message, which was prerecorded and broadcast during a NASCAR race on Nov.
 3. It was aired again during an NFL game.

-Trump, after greeting fans of sports, noted that the presidential election is slated for Nov.
-5.
+Trump, after greeting fans of sports, pointed out that the presidential election was approaching rapidly.

 “We’re two days away from the most important election in the history of our country.
 We’ve got to save our country, and it needs saving.
 It’s in very bad shape,” Trump said.